MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

 ## Pandas in Python
+The dataset we have, is in table format.
 One of the best options for working with tabular data in Python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a.
 Pandas).
 The Pandas library provides data structures, produces high quality plots with [matplotlib](http://matplotlib.org/) and integrates nicely with other libraries